Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Experiments

-We assess the semantic consistency between regenerated images and their corresponding text prompts using the CLIP score.
-Table~\ref{tab:clip_score} presents the average CLIP scores for three attack methods—P4D, UnlearnDiffAtk, and our proposed \attacker—evaluated across six unlearning techniques (ESD, MACE, RECE, UCE, Receler, and DoCo) and four aforementioned representative unlearning tasks.
+We assess the semantic consistency between regenerated images and their corresponding text prompts using the CLIP Score.
+Table~\ref{tab:clip_score} presents the average CLIP Scores for four attack methods, P4D, CCE, UnlearnDiffAtk, WACE, and our proposed \attacker, evaluated across six unlearning techniques and four aforementioned representative unlearning tasks.

-As shown in Table~\ref{tab:clip_score}, \attacker consistently outperforms baseline methods, achieving the highest CLIP scores across all tasks and unlearning settings.
-Notably, \attacker attains an average CLIP score of 30.28, surpassing UnlearnDiffAtk (28.00) and P4D (25.00).
+As shown in Table~\ref{tab:clip_score}, \attacker consistently outperforms baseline methods, achieving the highest CLIP Scores across all tasks and unlearning settings.
+Notably, \attacker attains an average CLIP Score of 30.28, surpassing UnlearnDiffAtk (28.00), P4D (25.00), CCE (20.01) and WACE (19.89).
 These results indicate that text-based methods, which perturb original prompts, often degrade semantic coherence.
 In contrast, our multi-modal adversarial framework preserves the textual intent and introduces perturbations solely through the image modality, yielding superior semantic alignment.